RohitAwate/rohitawate.github.io/portfolio.md

 CopperVM is an experimental bytecode virtual machine for an opinionated subset of JavaScript, written in modern C++.
 It will feature a complete JavaScript runtime with an async task queue, event loop and async task thread pool.

-Initially, my goal was to just build a virtual machine.
-Halfway through the project though, the idea that this would be able to run just JavaScript started seeming really boring.
+Initially, my goal was to just build a virtual machine, and I didn't really care about designing a programming language.
+So I went with JavaScript.
+Halfway through the project however, the idea that this would be able to run just JavaScript started seeming really boring.
 So, I decided to design my own programming language and build a brand new virtual machine using what I learned from Copper.
 So, that's coming up soon!
+Think _statically-typed Python without the off-side rule running blazing fast_.

 ---